tyleryouk/00os-origin/1000xbrain/knowledge/rules/reference/guides/project-rule-parameter.md

 This self-documenting approach makes each parameter file describe itself, eliminating the need for centralized listings while ensuring information is always accurate and up-to-date.

+## Content Guidelines

+Project-rule-parameters have specific content requirements that ensure they function correctly in the cognitive architecture:

+### Core Characteristics

+1. **Manual Rule Type**:
+   - Project-rule-parameters are manual rule types
+   - Only loaded when explicitly referenced in message-commands
+   - Not automatically attached to conversations

+2. **Mode-Specific Instructions**:
+   - Should contain very detailed plan-mode, dev-mode, or direct-mode instructions
+   - Focus on implementation guidance specific to the associated mode
+   - Provide execution patterns and knowledge access relevant to the mode

+3. **Knowledge Bridge Function**:
+   - Serve as a bridge between message-commands and detailed knowledge
+   - Should include fetch_rules tool calls to access specialized knowledge
+   - Connect high-level commands to detailed implementation knowledge

+4. **Filepath Restrictions**:
+   - Should NOT contain filepath references unless used directly in tool calls
+   - Should avoid hardcoded paths since filesystem organization changes frequently
+   - Use relative references when paths are absolutely necessary in tool calls

+### Implementation Best Practices

+- Focus on detailed implementation instructions, not file organization
+- Provide knowledge access patterns through fetch_rules tool calls
+- Include clear usage examples without hardcoded paths
+- Link to related parameters using the proper @parameter format with .mdc extension
+- Keep implementation details in knowledge files accessed through fetch_rules

 ## Project-Rule-Parameter Header Components

 The standardized header includes: